fredericobenevides/ruby_clone/README.md

     end

   Now all the folders/files that get **updated** or **deleted** in the "/my/destination_folder" will be moved to "/my/backup_folder".

-  Since the **RubyClone** uses Ruby, you can use its Time class to set up the date/time in your backup folder.
-  Example:

-    profile :my_profile do
-      from "/my/source_folder/"
-      to "/my/destination_folder", delete: true do
-        backup "/my/backup_folder_#{Time.now.strftime("%Y%m%d")}"
-      end
-    end
+The files moved to "/my/destination_folder" will have a default suffix that is a **RubyClone** control key plus the Date with the format: "yyyyMMdd".

+  All files that are saved in the "/my/backup_folder" will have a limit of 5 files.
+So if any file that passed this limit, the old file will be deleted.
+You can change this limit using the option "limit".

+  **NOTE**: The **RubyClone** control key is a special key to use as a control to remove old duplicated files.

-* Changing the suffix of the files inside the backup folder - backup "folder", suffix: "my_suffix"
+2. Changing the suffix of the files inside the backup folder - backup "folder", suffix: "my_suffix"

-  If you want to set up a suffix for the files that you backup, you need to set the 'suffix' as a parameter to 'backup'.
+  If you want to change the Date suffix for the files that you backup, you need to set the 'suffix' as a parameter to 'backup'.
   Example:

     profile :my_profile do